Grathium/labyrinth/README.md

 # labyrinth __Legacy__
-to configure/start, run start.bat in the RAW DIRECTORY for maximum effect of Labyrinth make sure that the directory folder does not have spaces eg. "Labyrinth_Browser"
+__this version of labyrinth is Depricated and will not be updated!__ to configure/start, run start.bat in the RAW DIRECTORY for maximum effect of Labyrinth make sure that the directory folder does not have spaces eg. "Labyrinth_Browser"